Powerful Multifamily Industry Ideas You’ll Surely Want To Know

 While the NMHC and the NAHB acknowledge the important role that building codes play in building integrity and resident safety, the organizations argue that these codes have gone beyond their original purpose.
 Today, these building codes are used in the promotion of public policies like sustainability and energy efficiency.

-The development and adoption of new building codes are complex issues, multifamily industry experts say, that must consider their impacts on housing affordability.
+The development and adoption of new building codes are complex issues, united multi family industry experts say, that must consider their impacts on housing affordability.

 It is not just local and state jurisdictions that adopt and enforce these building codes.
 Federal policymakers are also involved in developing codes and promoting their adoption.
 The U.S. Department of Energy, for example, has encouraged states to consider adopting the most stringent model energy code.
 Policy groups, industry organizations, and companies also continue to lobby for code changes promoting their own interests.